SpectraLogic/ds3_c_sdk/README.md

 Sample
 ------

-The `/sample` directory has an example of using the sdk.
+The `/sample` directory has an example project that uses the sdk.
 It provides a Makefile to build the SDK and itself.

 To build the sample, use the following commands: